forestgrape/coronavirus/index.md

 * Particle deposition in the alveolar regions can be greatly increased upon deep inhaling [hofemeier](#hofemeier).

-* [Sturm](#sturm) simulated the deposition of  nonspherical particles particles.
+* [Sturm](#sturm) simulated the deposition of  non-spherical particles particles.
 The form factor showed to matter most for larger particles in the size of 10 micro meter.
 Fibers in that size were deposited early on, where as disks showed the highest deposition rate in the airway generations 20 to 25.

-### methods and experiments on particle dynamics in the respiratory tract
+### methods for simulations and experiments
 In her thesis [Lindstrom](#lindstrom) explaines well the principles.
 A recent review is from [Park and colleagues](#park).
 An often used model is the [ICRP Model](#bailey).

 Modeling or experimentally determine the deposition rates is not easy and each method has caveats.